Schaffgotsch family: History

-After the Prussian capture of Silesia, Philipp Gotthard von Schaffgotsch (1715–1795) became Bishop of Breslau, proposed by Frederick the Great who also made him a prince.
+After the Prussian capture of Silesia, Philipp Gotthard von Schaffgotsch (1715–1795) became Bishop of Breslau, proposed by Frederick the Great who also made him a prince (as Bishop of Breslau he was ex officio Prince-Bishop and Duke of Nysa).
 When, during the Seven Years' War, the bishop went into exile in Bohemia, the king banned him for lifetime from returning.

 In the following generation, Johann Nepomuk Gotthard (1732–1808) received the title of "Erblandhofmeister".
 The family gained a seat in the Prussian House of Lords.
 In the first half of the nineteenth century, the family again split, into the Lower Silesian line of Warmbrunn-Kynast and the Upper Silesian of Koppitz.
 Due to the hot springs at Warmbrunn, the counts built a spa house and a theater in the early 19th century which became a fashionable retreat.
 When the Cistercian provost that Gotsche II Schoff had founded at Warmbrunn in 1381 was secularized in 1810, it became owned by the comital family and housed their library with abour 80,000 volumes and other collections.

 Count Hans Ulrich von Schaffgotsch (1831–1915) had married Johanna Gryczik in 1858, the adopted daughter and sole heir of zinc mine industrialist Karl Godulla and thus became one of the most important industrialists in Prussia.
 Their descendants, the Upper Silesian line, or Koppitz branch of the family, owned this huge business empire until 1945.

-The Lower Silesian line, with its large possessions in and around the Giant and Jizera Mountains, was considered the second wealthiest family of the region before World War I. In the 1930s, the last lord of the Warmbrunn-Kynast estate, Friedrich (1883–1947), owned 27,668 hectares, the sixth largest enterprise in Prussia.
-In 1923 Anna Schaffgotsch inherited Niederleis Castle in Lower Austria, which is still owned by her descendants.
+The Lower Silesian line, with its large possessions in and around the Giant and Jizera Mountains, was considered the second wealthiest family of the region before World War I. In the 1930s, the last lord of Warmbrunn-Kynast, Friedrich (1883–1947), owned 27,668 hectares, the sixth largest estate in Prussia.
+In 1923 Anna Schaffgotsch (née zu Salm-Reifferscheidt-Raitz) inherited – from her uncle Count Joseph von Wallis – Niederleis Castle in Lower Austria, which is still owned by her descendants.

-In 1935, Averell Harriman, chairman of the Union Pacific Railroad, tasked Felix von Schaffgotsch (of Austria) with finding a location for a Union Pacific "resort investment" in the western United States.
+In 1935, Averell Harriman, chairman of the Union Pacific Railroad, tasked Felix Schaffgotsche (of Austria) with finding a location for a Union Pacific "resort investment" in the western United States.
 In January 1936, Felix notified Harriman that he had found a location outside Ketchum, Idaho, that would soon become the site of Union Pacific's Sun Valley Resort.
 During the resort's construction, he returned to Austria to recruit instructors for the Sun Valley ski school, who he confided to actor David Niven were, "all Nazis."
-Felix Schaffgotsch returned to the U.S. in time for the resort's opening, and remained a central figure in Sun Valley's early development.
-He returned to Europe after the German invasion of Czechoslovakia in 1939, and entered the Waffen-SS division Florian Geyer as a first-lieutenant.
+Felix Schaffgotsche returned to the U.S. in time for the resort's opening, and remained a central figure in Sun Valley's early development.
+He returned to Europe after the German invasion of Czechoslovakia in 1939, and in the summer of 1940 entered the Wehrmacht Lehrregiment Brandenburg z.b.V.
+800, eventually rising to the position of Unteroffizier, or corporal.
 He was killed fighting in the Caucasus on 11 August 1942, aged 38.

 After World War II, most members of the Schaffgotsch family were expelled from their homes because they were ethnic Germans, while Polish and Czechoslovak authorities confiscated their properties.